Jodi NicholsExecutive Director, Lake County Economic Development Alliance | Program Manager

-Jodi serves as Business Development Coordinator for Lake and Oceana Counties.
+Jodi serves as the Executive Director of the Lake County Economic Development Alliance.
 In this role, she provides business support services to prospective and existing companies.
-She works to improve the overall economic state of Lake and Oceana Counties through business retention, expansion, and attraction.
+She works to improve the overall economic state of Lake County through business retention, expansion, and attraction.
 She is currently the Interim Executive Director of the Oceana County Economic Alliance, as well.

 Prior to joining The Right Place, Jodi spent more than 20 years doing community development work with non-profit organizations in West Michigan.
 She’s worked with United Way, Habitat for Humanity, and Girl Scouts, and has held various leadership positions including serving as an Executive Director, Director of Development, Director of Fundraising & Marketing, and more.